Music of the James Bond series: Cover versions and spin-offs

-Bond music has inspired a number of cover albums in a variety of genres, including the 2007 album Mister Bond – A Jazzy Cocktail of Ice Cold Themes (lounge) and Shaken and Stirred: The David Arnold James Bond Project, the latter of which features David Arnold collaborating with several contemporary artists.
+Bond music has inspired cover albums in a variety of genres, including the 2007 album Mister Bond – A Jazzy Cocktail of Ice Cold Themes (lounge) and Shaken and Stirred: The David Arnold James Bond Project, the latter of which features David Arnold collaborating with several contemporary artists.
 The City of Prague Philharmonic Orchestra recorded several albums with Bond music and performs in premieres and special events of Bond films.
 Britain's Royal Philharmonic Orchestra released an album of several Bond songs performances called Best Of James Bond, some of which were used on the menus of "Ultimate Edition" DVD releases.
 Billy Strange released "Secret Agent File" in 1965.
 In 2004, The Cavaliers played a show titled 007 using Bond music such as "GoldenEye", "For Your Eyes Only", "Live and Let Die", "Hovercraft Chase", "Welcome to Cuba" and "Paris and Bond".
 Some of them are Italo disco-like rhythms and soundtrack albums promote hits that matches the film's theme.
 In 2000, An Electronika Tribute to James Bond' album was released adding yet another genre to the Bond fandom.